 Dr. Weissman's research focuses on meaning in conversation from a cognitive and linguistic perspective.
 With a PhD in Linguistics from the University of Illinois at Urbana-Champaign, Dr. Weissman has conducted research at the intersections of pragmatics, psycholinguistics, and experimental linguistics.
 His dissertation investigated the effects of context and different types of linguistic meaning on lie judgments; current research expands on this topic.
 In addition, Dr. Weissman has become one of the leading researchers in the growing topic of emoji studies, with research on how emojis get processed in the brain and combine with words to convey meaning in text-based conversations.
 At RPI, Dr. Weissman works with students in introductory Cognitive Science and Linguistics classes as well as advanced Psycholinguistics.

 The following is a selection of recent publications in Scopus.
-Benjamin Weissman has 8 indexed publications in the subjects of Computer Science, Arts and Humanities, Psychology.
+Benjamin Weissman has 8 indexed publications in the subjects of Computer Science, Social Sciences, Psychology.